RX-M/kubecon-eu-2019/step06/README.md

 Prometheus is an open source monitoring and alerting application, often employed to provide application and node-level metrics monitoring to Cloud Native application deployments.
-When paired with Grafana, a powerful visualization tool that meshes well with Promtheus, users are given deep insight into the health of their applications.
+When paired with Grafana, a powerful visualization tool that meshes well with Prometheus, users are given deep insight into the health of their applications.

 Prometheus works by continually collecting, or scraping, open metrics endpoints made available by applications, looking at any exposed endpoint at /metrics to collect pertinent data.
-Data can then be sorted inside the Prometheu GUI, where the user can design queries that can aggregate more useful metrics like averages, sums and histograms.
+Data can then be sorted inside the Prometheus GUI, where the user can design queries that can aggregate more useful metrics like averages, sums and histograms.

 In this step we'll use helm to deploy Prometheus and other resources needed to monitor applications in K8s.